Group-level Kubernetes clusters

 Similar to project-level and instance-level Kubernetes clusters, group-level Kubernetes clusters allow you to connect a Kubernetes cluster to your group, enabling you to use the same cluster across multiple projects.

-For each project under a group with a Kubernetes cluster, GitLab will
+For each project under a group with a Kubernetes cluster, GitLab creates a restricted

 in the project namespace.

-In the case of sub-groups, GitLab will use the cluster of the closest ancestor group to the project, provided the cluster is not disabled.
+If the project's cluster is available and not disabled, GitLab uses the project's cluster before using any cluster belonging to the group containing the project.
+In the case of sub-groups, GitLab uses the cluster of the closest ancestor group to the project, provided the cluster is not disabled.

-With GitLab Premium, you can associate more than one Kubernetes clusters to your group.
-That way you can have different clusters for different environments, like dev, staging, production, etc.
+You can associate more than one Kubernetes cluster to your group, and maintain different clusters for different environments, such as development, staging, and production.

 You can choose to allow GitLab to manage your cluster for you.
-If your cluster is managed by GitLab, resources for your projects will be automatically created.
-See the Access controls section for details on which resources will be created.
+If GitLab manages your cluster, resources for your projects are automatically created.
+See the Access controls section for details on which resources GitLab creates for you.

-NOTE: Note: If you install applications on your cluster, GitLab will create the resources required to run these even if you have chosen to manage your own cluster.
+If you install applications on your cluster, GitLab creates the resources required to run them, even if you choose to manage your own cluster.

 Introduced in GitLab 11.8.